-Revenue from lease arrangements in scope of IFRS 16
+Revenue from lease arrangements in scope of ifrs 16

-The Company acts as a lessor in several arrangements which meet the definition of operating lease under IFRS 16.
-These include lease of dark fibre optical network, access point equipment and server housing.
+The Group acts as a lessor in several arrangements which meet the definition of either operating and finance lease under IFRS 16.
+These include lease of dark fibre optical network, access point equipment, server housing and rental of office space and vehicles.
 Arrangements meeting the definition of a lease in which we act as lessor are classified as operating or finance leases at lease inception based on an overall assessment of whether the lease transfers substantially all the risks and rewards incidental to ownership of the underlying asset.
 If this is the case then the lease is a finance lease; if not, it is an operating lease.
 For sub-leases, we make this assessment by reference to the characteristics of the right-of-use asset associated with the head lease rather than the underlying leased asset.

-Income from arrangements classified as operating leases is presented as revenue since it relates to our core operating activities.
+Income from arrangements classified as operating leases is presented as revenue if it relates to our core operating activities.
 We recognise operating lease payments as income on a straight-line basis over the lease term.